Skip to main content

 Q: Why do so many men apparently avoid going to the doctor?

 A: According to the CDC, women are 33% more likely to visit their doctor than are men — and women are 100% more likely to maintain their screenings and medical care.
-We believe that much of this is because men believe they are “too busy.”
+We believe that much of this is because men feel they are “too busy.”
 Some men may also be deterred by the fear of finding out something is seriously wrong.

 Q: How often should a man see his primary care physician?